vuejs/docs/src/guide/scaling-up/ssr.md

     el.id = 'foo'
   },
   getSSRProps(binding, vnode) {
-    // the hook the directive binding and the element vnode as arguments.
+    // the hook is passed the directive binding and the element vnode.
     // return props to be added to the vnode. return {
       id: 'foo'